DETAILED ACTION

 a metal-insulator-metal (MIM) capacitor C (column 2, lines 46-49) in the RDL substrate 1 proximate a second surface 2 of the RDL substrate 1;

-a first pair of conductive elements 109/109A coupled between the metallization layer 5 of the first die 103 and to the second surface 2 of the RDL substrate 1, opposite a first surface 3 of the RDL substrate 1, in which a conductive pillar 109 of the first pair of conductive pillars 109/109A is coupled between the metallization layer 105 on the surface of the die 103 and a plate 110 of the MIM capacitor C at the second surface 2 of the RDL substrate 1; and
+a first pair of conductive elements 109/109A, each having a first end directly coupled through the metallization layer 5 directly on the surface of the first die 103 and each having a second end coupled to the second surface 2 of the RDL substrate 1, opposite a first surface 3 of the RDL substrate 1, in which a conductive pillar 109 of the first pair of conductive pillars 109/109A having the first end directly coupled to the metallization layer 105 on the surface of the die 103 and the second end directly coupled to a plate 110 of the MIM capacitor C at the second surface 2 of the RDL substrate 1; and

 a laminate substrate (column 10, lines 13-18), comprising a metallization layer (column 10, lines 13-18 states electrically couple therefore a metallization layer mis present) on a first surface of the laminate substrate; and